communitiesuk/funding-service-design-assessment/docs/setup.md

 ### Upgrade existing dependencies

+This repository uses GitHub's [Dependabot](https://github.com/dependabot) to keep the repository requirements up to date.
+The following Dependabot tools are active:

+- Dependabot alerts
+Alerts for vulnerabilities that affect dependencies and generates Dependabot pull requests to resolve these vulnerabilities.

+- Dependabot security updates
+Dependabot opens pull requests automatically to resolve Dependabot alerts.

+- Dependabot version updates
+Dependabot opens pull requests automatically to keep dependencies up-to-date when new versions are available.
+This can be configured in the **dependabot.yml** file within the repositories '.github' folder.

+**Manually upgrade dependencies**

 To ensure that dependencies are using the most recent compatible versions available we can run a pip-tools upgrade.
 To upgrade dependency versions in the existing .txt files, run (in the following order):

     pip-compile requirements.in --upgrade